Breeding-Insight/BIGapp/README.md

 # (B)reeding (I)nsight (G)enomics app

 Currently, Breeding Insight provides bioinformatic processing support for our external collaborators.
-This app will a provide web-based user friendly way for our internal and external collaborators to analyze genomic data without needing to use command-line tools.
+This R shiny app will a provide web-based user friendly way for our internal and external collaborators to analyze genomic data without needing to use command-line tools.

 ### Supported Analyses
 Initial supported analyses will include the mature genomics/bioinformatics pipelines developed within Breeding Insight, with additional analyses continuing to be added.